 Q27: What paperwork would I need to see before buying a wild animal/bird of prey from a newspaper advert?

-Care should be taken in buying animals or birds from adverts in the newspapers.
+Care should be taken in buying animals or birds from adverts in the newspapers or online.
 Below are examples of steps that should be taken with respect to particular birds and animals.

-Tortoise - if you are going to buy a tortoise make sure it is from a reputable breeder and it has all the documentation required.
+Tortoise – Depending on the species of tortoise you may again require an Article 10 certificate.
+If you are going to buy a tortoise make sure it is from a reputable breeder and a certificate (if required).
 Buying a tortoise is not as simple as it may appear as some are now endangered species.
-Please see the website for further information on buying and caring for tortoises.
+Please see the Tortoise Trust website in the related information, for further information on buying and caring for tortoises.